 Beyond the valuable cash back rewards the Chase Freedom Unlimited® card offers, you’ll receive other benefits, too.

 Low introductory APR: Get 0% APR on new purchases for 15 months after your account opening.
 After that 15-month period ends, a variable APR of 16.99% -25.74% applies.

-Free credit score: Get your credit score for free with Chase Credit Journey.
+Free credit score: Get your free credit score, updated weekly with Credit Journey℠.

 Zero liability protection: You won’t be held responsible for unauthorized charges made on your card.

 Purchase protection: New purchases are covered for up to 120 days from theft or damage up to $500 per claim and $50,000 per account.